mathquill/mathquill/README.md

     + for example, `RootMathBlock::keydown()`
     + some special commands do intercept these events, though

-`textarea.js` handles all the dom events necessary to emulate a textarea, using a hidden textarea.
+`textarea.js` handles all the HTML DOM events necessary to emulate a textarea, using a hidden textarea.

 `symbols.js` defines classes for all the symbols like `&` and `\partial`, and